relston/relston.github.io/_posts/2024-09-19-agents-are-a-waste-of-time.md

 # The simple tools are better
 Agentic framworks are overkill for _personal use cases_ when they are:
-- a) one off tasks
+- a) they are one-off tasks
-- b) frequent but simple tasks
+- b) they are frequent but simple tasks
-- c) frequent, complex but the details change each time
+- c) they are frequent, complex but the details change each time.

 Yeah, that's **all of them**.
 Only some business processes are ever `frequent`, `complex` and `consistent` and Agents have failed to deliver in this arena so far. _Agents_ are a **_waste of time_**.

 # And now, the kicker
 Oh, and by the way...
 You know, you can script with [Mark](https://github.com/relston/mark) too, right?
-It is not only possible, but objectively better than the CrewAI agentic framework example in the Mathew Burman video.
+It is not only possible, but objectively better than the CrewAI agentic framework example in the Matthew Burman video.
 Don't believe me?
 Try it yourself.

 _It will only take a few seconds._